Spline Based Search Method For Unmodeled Transient Gravitational Wave Chirps: Results

 From Fig.~\ref{instFreq_rhometric_ampnormratio_maxFreqTol_fig}, we see that with a tolerance of $\epsilon_f= 64$~Hz in frequency estimation error, SEECR is able to recover $\gtrapprox 60\%$ of the frequency evolution at the lowest ${\rm SNR}$ with $\gtrapprox 0.99$ probability.
 The only exception is the CC signal and the reason is again its partial reconstruction.
 Excluding this signal, the whiskers of all the distributions lie above $\approx 70\%$ at ${\rm SNR}=12$ and $\approx 80\%$ at ${\rm SNR}=15$.

 Fig.~\ref{instFreq_rhometric_ampnormratio_maxFreq4_fig} shows the distribution of $\rho(\epsilon_f)$ for a much tighter tolerance of $\epsilon_f = 4$~Hz.
-Since this is smaller than the scatter in the running average of the instantaneous frequency for the s11WW signal, the distribution of $\rho(\epsilon_f)$ for this signal is not valid and should be ignored.
+The distribution for the s11WW signal is not included in this figure because $\epsilon_f$ is smaller than the standard deviation of the running average of its instantaneous frequency (see Sec.~\ref{sec:estimation_metrics}).
 The changes in the distributions of $\rho(\epsilon_f)$ are relatively small for all the other signals and $\gtrapprox 75\%$ of frequency evolution is still recovered at ${\rm SNR}= 15$ with $\gtrapprox 0.99$ probability.